• Skip to primary navigation

 You can add an additional dollop of whipped cream and a small strawberry on top for decorative purposes too.
 I think it looks pretty if you do.

-I think these gluten-free strawberry shortcakes looks so beautiful … I have to show you more pictures – all for your viewing pleasure, of course!
+I think these gluten-free strawberry shortcakes look beautiful … I have to show you more pictures – all for your viewing pleasure, of course!

 This gluten-free strawberry shortcake tastes incredible too.
 It’s a light, flaky and crumbly dough… and those strawberries, wow!
 They are sweet and juicy.